orcwg/orcwg/cyber-resilience-sig/minutes/2025-10-13-mom-cyber-resilience-sig.md

 ### Vulnerability handling

 - White paper link \- [https://github.com/orcwg/orcwg/pull/150](https://github.com/orcwg/orcwg/pull/150)
-- Feedback included also links to the FAQs.
+-The white paper is an advanced state of development with several of the proposals received as feedback already integrated, and also the links to the FAQs.
-- First draft will be finished in the coming weeks, feedback will be requested to the community.
+- First draft will be finished in the coming weeks, and feedback from the community will be requested.
-- Next meeting will be postponed to the 30th of October and we
+- Next meeting will be postponed to the 30th of October

 ### CRA Expert Group

-- Meeting tomorrow
+- Meeting tomorrow to go through the main aspects of the agenda and the guidance documents included.
 - Same rules of engagement, so we cannot disclose the documents themselves.
-- We will have the meeting
+- We will report in case something critical is in the current text.

 ### Attestations

-- A series of meetings will be launched
+- A series of meetings will be launched starting on the 21st of October at 16.00 CEST - 14.00 UTC
-- Blog post to announce the work
+- Blog post to announce the work that will be carried out
-- GitHub page
+- GitHub page is currently under preparation
-- Code and compliance
+- There will be a workshop at Code and compliance to work on this - If anyone wants to share their ideas, reach out to Aeva.
-- Devroom proposal for FOSDEM proposed
+- Devroom proposal for FOSDEM has been submitted, for half-day
-- Meetings will start on the 21st of October 16.00
 - Matrix Room to discuss attestations \- [https://matrix.to/\#/\#oss-attestations:fosdem.org](https://matrix.to/#/#oss-attestations:fosdem.org)
-- If anyone wants to share their ideas, reach out to Aeva to discuss the proposal.

 ### Steering Committee meeting update

-- During the last SC meeting it was presented the current status of the membership with 58 members already.
+- During the last SC meeting it was presented the current status of the membership (58 members).
-- The group discussed about the deliverables and what actions should be implemented to improve our effectiveness.
-It was highlighted the role of editors as key to drive the plan to a successful execution.
+- The group discussed the deliverables and what actions should be implemented to improve our effectiveness.
+It was highlighted that the role of editors as key to drive the plan to a successful execution.
-- The CRA expert group was also cover, as a way to understand the guidance the EC is sharing.
+- The CRA expert group was also covered, as a way to understand the guidance the EC is sharing.
 A meeting has been scheduled to discuss the CRA EG meeting with the ORC community.
 - The SC went through the plan for the Code and Compliance event.

 ### Code and compliance

-- The event will be run as a single track event.
+- The event will be run as a single-track event.
 - We have rooms for meetings to extend discussions happening during the event.
 - If you have not registered and want to attend the event, or if you have any questions about it, please contact us.